 In Greek mythology, the centaur ‘Chiron’ was known as the ‘Wounded Healer’.
 Chiron was poisoned by one of Hercules’ arrows, but because he was not able to heal himself he suffered thereafter from an incurable wound.

-The Psychoanalyst, Carl Jung, developed this phenomenon by stating that “a good half of every treatment that probes at all deeply consists in the doctor’s examining himself…it is his own hurt that gives a measure of his power to heal.
+The Psychoanalyst, Carl Jung, developed the phenomenon of the Wounded Healer by stating that “a good half of every treatment that probes at all deeply consists in the doctor’s examining himself…it is his own hurt that gives a measure of his power to heal.
 This, and nothing else, is the meaning of the Greek myth of the wounded physician.”

 Latterly, the term ‘Wounded Healer’ has expanded from Jung’s original concept to cover the study of any professional healer who has been psychologically wounded, including counsellors, psychotherapists, doctors and nurses.

 Alison Barr, director of The Green Rooms, is active in counselling and psychotherapy research.
-Alison believes that specialised research is crucial to the development of the profession, and, to ensure that clients are being offered the best possible support and intervention.
+Alison believes that specialised research is crucial to the development of the profession, and, to ensure that clients are being offered the best possible therapeutic experience.

 Alison has published research titled, ‘An Investigation into the extent to which Psychological Wounds inspire Counsellors and Psychotherapists to become Wounded Healers, the significance of these Wounds on their Career Choice, the causes of these Wounds and the overall significance of Demographic Factors’.
 Alison presented this paper at the 2006 COSCA Research Dialogue, and received an enthusiastic reception.

-If you would like a free copy of the full research, please email Alison on: firstname.lastname@example.org
+If you would like a free copy of the Wounded Healer full research, please email Alison on: firstname.lastname@example.org

 AN INVESTIGATION INTO THE EXTENT TO WHICH PSYCHOLOGICAL WOUNDS INSPIRE COUNSELLORS AND PSYCHOTHERAPISTS TO BECOME WOUNDED HEALERS, THE SIGNIFICANCE OF THESE WOUNDS ON THEIR CAREER CHOICE, THE CAUSES OF THESE WOUNDS AND THE OVERALL SIGNIFICANCE OF DEMOGRAPHIC FACTORS